yncat/hearthstoneaccess-jajp/README.md

 Japanese localization for Hearthstone access

-The file is WIP state.
-It's not complete yet!
+The file is complete, but it can be outdated since the game and the mod are frequently updated.